wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 We offer a 30-day money back guarantee.
 If for any reason you're unhappy with your app, just send us an email at [support@mobiloud.com](mailto:support@mobiloud.com) and we'll refund all fees paid, no questions asked.

 = Where are you based? =
 We're a UK company based in London.
-Mobiloud is our trade name, and Fifty Pixels Ltd is the company name.
+Mobiloud is our trade name, and Fifty Pixels Ltd is the official company name.
 Here's our full address Clerkenwell Workshops, 31 Clerkenwell Close, London, EC1R 0AT.

 = Can I contact you over the phone? =
-Of course, just call us on +44 (0) 203 086 8650 or call us on Skype (skypename fiftypixels).
+Of course, just call us on **+44 (0) 203 086 8650** or call us on Skype (skypename fiftypixels).

 = Any questions? =
 You can contact us at [hello@mobiloud.com](mailto:hello@mobiloud.com)